-According to a Gartner Survey of over 3,000 CIOs, Artificial intelligence (AI) was by far the most mentioned technology and takes the spot as the top game-changer technology away from data and analytics, which is now occupying a second place.
+According to a Gartner Survey of over 3,000 CIOs, Artificial intelligence (AI) is the number one game-changing technology, taking the first place ranking away from data and analytics, which is now occupying the second place.

-AI is set to become the core of everything humans are going to be interacting with in the forthcoming years and beyond.
+In the coming years, AI is set to become the core of virtually everything humans interact with.

 Robots are programmable entities designed to carry out a series of tasks.
-When programmers embed human-like intelligence, behavior, emotions, and even when they engineer ethics into robots we say they create robots with an embedded Artificial Intelligence that is able to mimic any task a human can perform, including debating, as IBM showed earlier this year at CES Las Vegas.
+When programmers embed human-like intelligence into these systems, we say they create robots with an 'embedded Artificial Intelligence.'
+When this is done, the systems can mimic tasks that are typically only performed by humans, including debating, as IBM recently showed.

 Depending on the type of tasks carried out by AI robots, AI has been divided into different categories.
 It is worth noting, however, that AI is still in its infancy.
 In the future, AI is going to look and behave quite differently from what it is today.